There’s a troubling pattern in Australian business.

 This isn’t a knowledge problem.
 It’s an action problem.

 We call it the Brand Action Gap.
-The space between understanding the importance of brand and actually doing the work required to build, implement and sustain it over time.
+The space between understanding brand importance and actually doing the work required to build, implement and sustain it over time.

 The result is a widening gap between intention and reality.

-And all the while, leadership knows brand matters, but hasn’t acted decisively on that knowledge.
+And all the while, leaders know this matters but haven’t acted on that knowledge.

-Without clear differentiation, you lose leverage.
-Sales conversations default to features and cost rather than value and fit.
-Discounting becomes the path to conversion because there’s nothing else compelling customers to choose you.
+Without clear differentiation, you have no leverage.
+Your sales conversations become about features and cost rather than value and fit.
+You’re forced to discount to win business because there’s nothing else compelling customers to choose you.
+Every deal becomes a negotiation on price rather than a decision about fit.

 A few years later, someone observes the brand “feels off”.